-Council to review school transport axe
+Councillors to review school buses axe

-Hampshire County Council to review school transport axe
+Hampshire councillors to review school transport axe

-A council has agreed to reconsider a decision to axe free school transport for the under-fives and some older children.
+Councillors have agreed to review a decision to axe free school transport for the under-fives and some older children.

 Previously Hampshire County Council approved wide-ranging changes to its school transport policy in a bid to save more than £1.5m a year.